 Filling CNG Fuel Tanks

-Unlike liquid fuel, which consistently holds about the same volume of fuel across a broad range of conditions, compressed natural gas (CNG) can expand and contract significantly depending on temperature.
-For example, under industry standard conditions (pressure and temperature), a CNG tank on a vehicle may be able to hold 20 gasoline gallon equivalents, but on a hot day the gas will expand and the tank may only fill to 75% (or less) of its potential.
+Unlike liquid fuel, which consistently holds about the same volume across a broad range of conditions, compressed natural gas (CNG) can expand and contract significantly depending on temperature.
+For example, under industry standard conditions (pressure and temperature), a CNG tank may be able to hold 20 gasoline gallon equivalents, whereas on a hot day the gas will expand and the tank may only fill to 75% (or less) of its potential.
 The newer, fast-fill dispensers equipped with a temperature compensation feature help vehicles get the best fill possible.

 The amount of CNG that can be stored in a vehicle's tank varies based on the following variables:

 Fueling rate: As the rate of fueling increases, the temperature of the fuel also increases—dramatically.
 As the fuel warms up, it expands and becomes less dense, therefore containing less energy by volume when the fuel system reaches the rated pressure.
-For this reason, you are usually able to get more CNG into a tank with a time-fill versus a fast-fill application.
-This is because when gas molecules are compressed they create heat.
+For this reason, it's usually possible to get more CNG into a tank with a time-fill versus a fast-fill process.
+This is because when gas molecules are compressed, they create heat.
 The faster they are compressed, the more they heat up and expand.
-So when you compress the gas rapidly by using a fast-fill station, the molecules will heat up and expand more than if filled slowly over time.
+So when the gas is compressed rapidly through a fast-fill process, the molecules will heat up and expand more than if it is filled slowly over time.

 Ambient temperature: The outside temperature affects the temperature of the CNG.
 At higher temperatures, CNG is less dense, and therefore does not contain as much energy per unit volume as it would at a lower temperature.
 When the CNG is stored in warm ambient temperatures, it expands and becomes less dense, so when the tank reaches the rated pressure, the CNG inside does not contain as much energy as it would at lower temperatures.